lucasriondel/gmail-attachments-downloader/README.md

 > In the future, this part will be handled by a server of mine, so you don't have to worry about the app authentification.
 ## Configuration File
 Gmail Attachment Downloader needs to know some rules so it can behave the way you want it to behave.
-This is done by modifying `src/configuration.ts` .
+This is done by modifying `src/userConfiguration.ts` .
-It contains a variable myConfiguration, which is an array of `Rule`.
+It has to export as default an array of `Rule` (see [configuration.ts](https://github.com/lucasriondel/gmail-attachments-downloader/blob/master/src/config/configuration.ts)).
 You can add new rules by creating new instances of the `Rule` object :